MTG/freesound/_docs/api/source/resources.rst

   GET /apiv2/sounds/pending_uploads/

-This resource allows you to retrieve a list of audio files uploaded by a the Freesound user logged in using OAuth2 that have not yet been described, processed or moderated.
+This resource allows you to retrieve a list of audio files uploaded by the Freesound user logged in using OAuth2 that have not yet been described, processed or moderated.
 In Fressound, when sounds are uploaded they first need to be described by their uploaders.
 After the description step, sounds are automatically processed and then enter the moderation phase, where a team of human moderators either accepts or rejects the upload.
 Using this resource, your application can keep track of user uploads status in Freesound.